Desvenlafaxine (Oral route)

 Appropriate studies have not been performed on the relationship of age to the effects of desvenlafaxine in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of desvenlafaxine in the elderly.
-However, elderly patients are more likely to have high blood pressure, hyponatremia (low sodium in the blood), and age-related kidney problems, which may require an adjustment in the dose for patients receiving desvenlafaxine.
+However, elderly patients are more likely to have low blood pressure, hyponatremia (low sodium in the blood), and age-related kidney problems, which may require an adjustment in the dose for patients receiving desvenlafaxine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.